 Internal audit services are required to have an external assessment against the standards every five years.
 The Council's most recent external assessment was in February 2024.
 The Council had received a draft report which showed it conforms to the standards.
 However, it identified the current planning approach is heavily reliant on the knowledge and experience of the Divisional manager and is not documented and it recommended the development of an internal audit manual.
-It also found the annual plan should be enhanced to make linkage to the organisation's risks and strategic objectives and that planning records should be retained to demonstrate these linkages.
+It also found the annual plan should be enhanced making links between the planned audits and identified risks to demonstrate how risk is informing the audit plan.
 The Code of Ethics and Declarations of Interest Statement could be adapted to include a conflict-of-interest management strategy and manager sign-off.